Data Cleansing – What It Is and How To Use It

 • Developing codes

-• Transforming/ removing data1
+• Transforming/ removing data

-Tips for the final format revision of your thesis
+Conduct a final format revision for a print of your thesis

 The importance of data cleansing

 Data plays a crucial role in quantitative research, as it makes inferences and predictions about a given population.
 Tools such as statistical analyses are used to analyze data in quantitative research, and hypothesis testing is used to test the validity of research findings.
+However, if data is not cleansed properly, it can lead to bias in research results, such as information bias or omitted variable bias.

 Data cleansing – Distinguish dirty from clean data